16+ Bursaries

 We realise that it is helpful to estimate the size of the bursary support that may be awarded to your child.
 BAA judge each application carefully, looking at several factors such as:

-As a rough guide, if your total family income is less than £40,000 and if you don’t have significant assets (e.g. savings), then your child could be entitled to 100% funding of school fees, as well as additional help with uniforms, IT or educational trips.
-If your total family income is more than £70,000 then it is unlikely you will be eligible for a bursary.
+As a rough guide, if your total family income is less than £45,000 and if you don’t have significant assets (e.g. savings), then your child could be entitled to 100% funding of school fees, as well as additional help with uniforms, IT or educational trips.
+If your total family income is between £45,000 and £107,000 then you may be eligible for a partial bursary.

 These are for guidance only and BAA will assess your personal situation, if you think you may be eligible then please get in touch.